 Ability To Collaborate With Other Departments

-Seamless collaboration is not easy to configure, though, as it requires automated routing that guarantee the step-by-step input and interplay between departments.
+Seamless collaboration is not easy to configure, though, as it requires automated routing that guarantees the step-by-step input and interplay between departments.
 These trigger-based workflows will need to streamline internal processes, with approval notifications sent to ensure feasibility.
-To guarantee that managers and sales engineers alike can keep track of the tender status, a visual status overview is important, with different versions of the platform available to other parties.
+To guarantee that managers and sales engineers alike can keep track of the tender status, a visual status overview is important, with different versions of the quote available to other parties.

 Updated Production Data and Material Creation